The Importance of API Documentation

 Plan Ahead for your API Documentation

-When you are planning your API, you should have a plan for how you are going to maintain your API’s documentation.
+When you are planning your API, you should know how you are going to maintain your API’s documentation.
 This is one area you should not underestimate since it has proven to be the crux of usability for most public APIs.
 While documentation may seem like a quick and easy task, most companies will tell you it is one of their biggest challenges and burdens when it comes to maintaining their API.

 However, with the expansion of open specs such as RAML—and the communities surrounding them—documentation has become much easier.
-Instead of trying to parse code comments and have inline descriptions written (usually) by developers, the documentation team is still able to provide descriptive API documentation in the spec, and all code parameters/examples are already included, making the transition to documentation a snap.
+Instead of trying to parse code comments and have inline descriptions written (usually) by developers, the documentation team is still able to provide descriptive documentation in the API spec, and all code parameters/examples are already included, making the transition to documentation a snap.
 And with the explosion of API documentation software-as-a-service (SaaS) companies that utilize and expand on these specs, creating an effective API portal and documentation has never been easier or less expensive.
-It’s important to understand what makes good API documentation.

 How to Write Good API Documentation